Chlorophyll: Benefits for a Healthy Gut

 • Leeks

 Although wheatgrass is an exceptional source of chlorophyll, its fibrous texture and distinct grassy flavor make it less appealing for direct consumption.
-As a result, wheatgrass is often consumed in powdered or liquid form, offering a more palatable way to enjoy its health benefits.
+As a result, it’s often consumed as wheatgrass juice, offering a more palatable way to enjoy its health benefits.

 Woman with digestive issues